-11.1 The provisions of this Article are intended to provide a basis for determining the basic work period and shall not be construed as a guarantee to such employee of any specified number of hours of work either per day or per week or as limiting the right of the City to fix the number of hours of work (including overtime) either per day or per week for such employee.
+The provisions of this Article are intended to provide a basis for determining the basic work period and shall not be construed as a guarantee, except as provided in 11.2 below, to such employee of any specified number of hours of work either per day or per week or as limiting the right of the City to fix the number of hours of work (including overtime) either per day or per week for such employee.
 The City has the authority to establish shifts and to use any method in establishing a shift as well as change, increase, decrease, initiate, restrict and cancel a shift in order to meet the needs of the department and to provide superior service to the community.